A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Simulation Study

 \subsection{Choice of bandwidth}

 There are generic considerations for choosing the bandwidth $h$ of the kernel function, which is the smoothing parameter~\citep{Hardle1990}.
 However, generic considerations do not always work well in some specific situations~\citep{GhoshChau2004}.
 The focus of this article is on modeling and estimation of the effect of temperature on AAR for the ice core data, along with a reliable measure of its uncertainty.
-Therefore, we studied the coverage probability of bootstrap confidence intervals of $\gamma$ at various choices of bandwidth $h$, and sought a bandwidth that can produce reasonable coverage under simulated conditions designed to match the circumstances of the data sets.
+Therefore, we studied the coverage proportion of bootstrap confidence intervals of $\gamma$ and $\log g$ at various choices of bandwidth $h$, and sought a bandwidth that can produce reasonable coverage under simulated conditions designed to match the circumstances of the data sets.

 For this purpose, we simulated data sets as described above, fitted the model~\eqref{model} and drew 1000 bootstrap samples from the residuals in the manner described in Section~\ref{s4}.
 As mentioned in that section, the range of the middle 95\%\ of the bootstrap replicates of $\tilde\gamma_n$ is the bootstrap confidence interval of $\gamma_0$ with nominal coverage probability $1-\alpha=0.95$.
-We noted for each simulation run the actual inclusion status of the correct value of the parameter ($\gamma_0=0.05$), and repeated the process 1000 times.
-Figure~\ref{h_search} shows the proportion of times, out of these 1000 runs, that the bootstrap confidence interval included the correct value of the parameter, for a range of values of $h$ and sample sizes $750, \ 1500,\ 3000$ and $6000$.
-The values of $h$ were varied over a coarse grid of size 10 over the interval $[0,120]$ and a finer grid of size $1$ over the interval $[20,40]$.
-The limiting case $h=0$ corresponds to no smoothing.
-The proportion of inclusion may be called the empirical coverage probability.
+We noted for each simulation run the actual inclusion status of the correct value of the parameter ($\gamma_0=0.06$), and repeated the process 1000 times.
+We observe the inclusion status of $\log g_0(z_i)$ in the middle 95\% of the bootstrap replicates of $\log \tilde{g}_n(z_i)$ in the same manner, for $i=2,\ldots,n$.
+In initial simulations, a pattern of under-coverage was observed, which was traced to underestimation of the error variance.
+(In other words, the corrective measure of \cite{Bodhi2010} mentioned in Section~\ref{s4} does not completely address the well-known issue of bias in this case.)
+In order to improve coverage, the following heuristic step was inserted after step (ii) of the bootstrap procedure described in Section~\ref{s4}: If the sample variance of $(\zeta_i^*, \ i = 2,\ldots,n)$ is smaller than that of $\{\tilde{\zeta}_i, \ i =2,3,\ldots,n\}$, repeat step (ii); else, proceed to the next step.
+The left panel of Figure~\ref{h_search} shows the proportion of times, out of the 1000 runs, that the bootstrap confidence interval included the correct value of the parameter $\gamma_0$, for a range of values of bandwidths $h$ and sample sizes $n=750, \ 1500,\ 3000$ and $6000$.
+The right panel shows the 5\%\ trimmed mean of the coverage proportions of $\log g_0(z_2)$, $\log g_0(z_3)$, $\ldots,$ $\log g_0(z_n)$ for the same values of $h$ and $n$.
+The values of $h$ were varied over a grid of size 2 over the interval $[10,30]$.